Conditions for Quantum Violation of Macrorealism in Large-spin Limit: Introduction

-Quantum mechanics (QM) provides profound insights into atomic and subatomic systems.
-However, it exhibits some counterintuitive features, such as nonlocality \cite{HHHH09} and contextuality \cite{BCG+22}, which are fundamentally incompatible with the classical perspective on macroscopic systems.
-Over recent decades, the study of macroscopic quantum phenomena has attracted considerable attention, largely due to the experimental advances which facilitate the preparation and detection of macroscopic quantum states \cite{FSD+18}.
-Although superconductivity \cite{MGC63} and superfluidity \cite{Leg99} are frequently cited as paradigms of ``macroscopic quantum phenomena'', Leggett \cite{Leg80} argued that these are merely macroscopic accumulations of microscopic quantum effects, and hence insufficient to determine whether the quantum mechanical description can be extrapolated to macroscopic system.
-Instead, Leggett proposed that the superposition of macroscopically distinguishable state could serve as a more convincing experimental evidence.
+Quantum mechanics (QM) exhibits counterintuitive features, such as nonlocality \cite{HHHH09} and contextuality \cite{BCG+22}, which are fundamentally incompatible with the classical description of macroscopic systems.
+Despite the success of QM at atomic and subatomic scales, characterizing the crossover between the quantum and classical regimes remains a fundamental challenge.
+A central question \cite{FSD+18} is whether quantum phenomena intrinsically vanish with increasing system size, or persist at the macroscopic scale under specific conditions.
+Although superconductivity \cite{MGC63} and superfluidity \cite{Leg99} are frequently cited as paradigms of ``macroscopic quantum phenomena'', Leggett \cite{Leg80} argued that these are merely macroscopic accumulations of microscopic quantum effects, and hence insufficient to determine whether the quantum mechanical description can be extrapolated to macroscopic systems.
+Instead, Leggett proposed that the superposition of macroscopically distinguishable states could serve as more convincing experimental evidence.

 To this end, a method capable of distinguishing genuine quantum superposition from classical statistical mixtures is needed.
-Leggett \cite{LG85,Leg08} introduced a definition of ``classical worldview'' known as macrorealism, constituted of two principal assumptions: (1) a macroscopic system is at all times in a pre-determined state among several macroscopically distinguishable states available to it, independent of the measurement procedure; and (2) the actual state can be revealed with arbitrarily small perturbations on the system.
+Leggett and Garg \cite{LG85,Leg08} introduced a definition of ``classical worldview'' known as macrorealism, consisting of two principal assumptions: (1) Macroscopic realism: A macroscopic system with two or more macroscopically distinct states available to it will at all times be in one or the other of these states; (2) Noninvasive measurability at the macroscopic level: It is possible, in principle, to determine the state of the system with arbitrarily small perturbation on its subsequent dynamics.
 Analogous to Bell inequalities \cite{Fin82}, Leggett and Garg \cite{LG85} showed that the temporal correlations must obey a class of inequalities under macrorealism, for instance,

-where $C_{ij}\equiv\braket{Q(t_{i})Q(t_{j})}$ signify the temporal correlation functions.
-Violation of such Leggett--Garg inequalities (LGIs) sufficiently (not necessarily) indicate the failure of macrorealism, which has been observed in varieties of experiments \cite{GAB+11,XLZG11,LDK+16,KKY+16}, thereby serving as an indicator of quantum coherence \cite{LECN10,SHLY18}.
+where $C_{ij}\equiv\braket{Q(t_{i})Q(t_{j})}$ denote the temporal correlation functions.
+Violations of such Leggett--Garg inequalities (LGIs) sufficiently (not necessarily) indicate the failure of macrorealism.